 - This is the very first video I did, “Indian Girl Dance on English EDM Song ‘BMS’“

-This one so far as the most views.
+This one so far has the most views.
 2,300 views 1.4 thousand minutes watched, this one getting a little bit of search traffic coming in still off of it, which is good.

-If we look at the reach 6% click-through rate on this 18,000 impressions and this one actually getting a little bit of recommendations from YouTube.
+If we look at the reach 6% click-through rate on these 18,000 impressions and this one is getting a little bit of recommendations from YouTube.

 However, again the subscribers.
 Among all these different videos, I lost hundreds of subscribers on this one earned a combined maybe $5 in ad revenue on these if that.

 Therefore, to me this experiment, massive failure.